Advice for your Working Holiday in Sydney

 Time your arrival Sydney carefully

-Obtain any work licenses or training you might need for your working holiday
+Obtain work licenses or training you need for your working holiday

 A considerable number of working holiday travellers work in hospitality either bars, cafes or restaurants.
 There is also some work available in hostels and backpacker clubs.
 This industry is heavily regulated, and you will find almost impossible to find a job without one of the licences below.